Jordan Belfort: Writing

-Belfort wrote the two memoirs The Wolf of Wall Street and Catching the Wolf of Wall Street which have been published in approximately 40 countries and translated into 18 languages.
-A film based on his books opened in 2013 starring Leonardo DiCaprio (as Belfort), Jonah Hill, and Margot Robbie; the film was written by Terence Winter and directed by Martin Scorsese.
+Belfort wrote two memoirs, The Wolf of Wall Street and Catching the Wolf of Wall Street, which have been published in approximately 40 countries and translated into 18 languages.
+A film based on his books was released in 2013 starring Leonardo DiCaprio (as Belfort), Jonah Hill, and Margot Robbie; the film was written by Terence Winter and directed by Martin Scorsese.

 He wrote his first book in the days following his release from prison (after a false start during his sentence, when he wrote and destroyed 130 initial pages).
 He received a $500,000 advance from Random House, and before its release, a bidding war began for the book's film rights.
-The former Federal prosecutor who led the criminal investigation of Belfort said that he "invented much", that "he aggrandized his importance and reverence for him by others at his firm", and that "The real Belfort story still includes thousands of victims who lost hundreds of millions of dollars that they never will be repaid."
+The former federal prosecutor who led the criminal investigation of Belfort said that he "invented much", that "he aggrandized his importance and reverence for him by others at his firm", and that, "The real Belfort story still includes thousands of victims who lost hundreds of millions of dollars that they never will be repaid."

+In 2017, he went on to write Way of the Wolf: Straight Line Selling: Master the Art of Persuasion, Influence, and Success.
+It details the sales technique he used alongside his team of brokers while operating on Wall Street.
+In 2023, Belfort released The Wolf of Investing which he claims to be his ultimate strategy for making money on Wall St.

 Motivational speaking

 Belfort has given motivational speeches.
-This has included a tour of live seminars in Australia entitled "The Truth Behind His Success", in addition to other appearances.
-In a 60 Minutes interview regarding his new career, Belfort stated of his previous life that his "greatest regret is losing people's money".
-He also runs sales seminars entitled "Jordan Belfort's Straight Line Sales Psychology".
+This has included a tour of live seminars in Australia called "The Truth Behind His Success", in addition to other appearances.
+In a 60 Minutes interview about his new career, Belfort said of his former life that his "greatest regret is losing people's money".
+He also runs sales seminars called "Jordan Belfort's Straight Line Sales Psychology".
 When he first began speaking, he focused largely on motivation and ethics, then moved his focus to sales skills and entrepreneurship.

-His speaking engagements are run through his business Global Motivation Inc. and, as of 2014, Belfort was spending three weeks out of each month on the road for speaking engagements.
-The main theme of his speeches includes the importance of business ethics and learning from the mistakes that he made during the 1990s—such as believing that he was justified in skirting the rules of financial regulators simply because it was a common thing to do.
-His per-engagement speaking fees have been about $30,000–75,000 and his per sales seminar fee can be $80,000 or more.
+His speaking engagements are run through his business Global Motivation Inc. and, as of 2014, Belfort was spending three weeks of each month on the road for speaking engagements.
+The main theme of his speeches includes the importance of business ethics and learning from the mistakes he made during the 1990s—such as believing that he was justified in skirting the rules of financial regulators simply because it was a common thing to do.
+His per-engagement speaking fees have been about $30,000–75,000, and his per-sales seminar fee can be $80,000 or more.

 The main subject matter of his seminars is what he has called "Straight Line System", a system of sales advice.
 Some reviewers have reacted negatively to the content of the speeches, specifically Belfort's recounting of stories from the 1990s.